Watch Pastor Joe Fox as he gives you sage advice.

 So, how do you get ready for an imminent disaster affecting the entire nation like that?
 Not possible you say?
 Think for a moment: The Law of Unintended Consequences usually provides extreme results beyond those anticipated or planned in any situation it becomes involved with.
 So, that being said, let’s examine this, even if only from an academic perspective.

-Many seem to think so, but what’s relevant as you read this is what you think.
+Even with that, many agree, some disagree, but what’s relevant as you read this is what you think.
 Consider current affairs in Eastern, and now, Western Europe.
 Examine current affairs in our own country.
 Consider the publicized plans of various agencies to quell ‘civil unrest.’
 Think about the publicized military exercises that name military veterans and religious groups as ‘domestic terrorists.’
 And then, before you go any further, make a determination: Is this a bunch of paranoid “tin foil hat” crap or maybe, just maybe, is there something to this and you, gentle reader, need to do something positive to take care of your family and friends.
 If you had the time (which you don’t, believe me), you could do your own investigation from objective sources, file Freedom of Information Act Requests (FOIA) and find that it is, in fact, not only plausible, but the stage is being set every day for just such an eventuality.

 If you decide the facts don’t support your personal preparedness, just toss this out.
 Delete.
 File 13.
 Trash.
 Round file.
 I hope you enjoy your life and are prosperous.
 Read no further.